-- The three year learning outcome of graduation will provide understanding of plant systematic, developmental biology, ecology, statistics, physiology, biochemistry, anatomy, and plant genetics. - It will provide expertise in conservation biology and reproduction biology. - After completing this course successfully students will be able to contribute in the field of plant sciences.
+- The three year learning outcome of graduation will provide understanding of plant systematic, economic botany, developmental biology, ecology, statistics, physiology, biochemistry. - It will provide expertise in conservation biology and reproduction biology. - After completing this course successfully students will be able to contribute in the field of plant sciences.
 The research project will help to develop research aptitude for higher education and scientific research.